 - No person shall knowingly cause or attempt to cause physical harm to a family or household member.

 - No person shall recklessly cause serious physical harm to a family or household member.

 - No person, by threat of force, shall knowingly cause a family or household member to believe that the offender will cause imminent physical harm to the family or household member.

 Domestic Violence Penalties

-A conviction of domestic violence in Auburn, or anywhere in Ohio, has severe and often lifelong penalties.
-Domestic violence can be either a felony or misdemeanor.
-Conviction of domestic violence cannot be expunged from your permanent record.
-Any later domestic violence charges have increased penalties.
-Domestic violence penalties range from misdemeanor to felony.
-Certain convictions have mandatory prison time.
+A conviction of domestic violence in Auburn, Ohio, has serious penalties.
+Domestic violence can be either a felony or a misdemeanor.
+A domestic violence conviction is on your record forever.
+Any later domestic violence charges will be considered a higher degree based upon the prior.
+Penalties range from felony with mandatory prison time to misdemeanor sentences.
 For example, conviction of a:

 Besides the criminal penalties for conviction of domestic violence, there are other serious considerations.
 These are not limited to, but include:

 - You may lose your professional license: nursing, teacher, doctor, etc.

 - Your employer may have grounds to terminate your employment.